gilneyjr/codeforces-solutions/README.md

-# codeforces-problems
+# Codeforces Solutions
-A repository for sharing solutions to Codeforces problems
+A repository for sharing solutions to Codeforces problems.